tranquockhanh0506/privacy-policy/index.md

 ### Points & Feature Access
 KnoteD uses **points** as a virtual currency to access certain app features.
-- Points are earned through in-app purchases or inviting friends.
+- Points are earned through in-app purchases, inviting friends, or **watching in-app advertisements**.
 - Points are **not redeemable for real-world money** and are consumed **only within the app**.
 - Using points may grant access to premium features, content, or functionality within KnoteD.